My Chemical Mishaps

 The weather was supposed to be clear and the day had come to setup my Castner cell.
 It held an incredible 4 kg of sodium hydroxide and the electrodes had been expertly placed into the mixture beforehand.
 Melting everything was quite the chore but once it was molten it stayed molten.
 Electrolysis of the molten sodium hydroxide continued for some time and I wondered to myself "I wonder how things are going?"
 Because the anode was blocked from view the curiosity eventually got the best of me and I moved the wood plate off the top.
 Little did I know the bell that was supposed to keep the sodium within had gone too low and shorted out the cell, causing the sodium to pool outside the bell.
 When it hit the air it burst into flames.
 Hummm... not a good thing.
 Minor explosions ensued but I stepped back and watched, even snapped a few pictures.

 Electrolysis continued as normal afterwards, I lifted the bell up so it wouldn't short out any more and let things go for quite some time.
 But.... what's that on the horizon, it couldn't be rain, there was a 0% chance of rain today, it couldn't be rain, and so I kept telling myself until... it started to rain.
-Now, the sodium hydroxide is at 330C give or take 20C and it reacts exothermically with water at normal temperatures, not to mention there was substantial sodium metal probably dissolved in the melt.
+Now, the sodium hydroxide was at 330°C give or take and it reacts exothermically with water at normal temperatures, not to mention there was substantial sodium metal probably dissolved in the melt.
 The first drop of rain hit like a hammer, spattering molten hydroxide everywhere, the table, the pan, my arm....
 "OOOooohhhahhhahha It burns!"
 I jumped around from foot to foot and ran inside to get something to cover the cell.
 I got an umbrella and put it in a chemistry grippy claw to hold it above the melt.
 But I got nervous about doing this sort of experiment with rain dripping everywhere.
 The cell itself was in danger but I had something else to put the hydroxide in, I had a pan with a lid.
 I set it down on my picnic table, and picked up the pan with the hydroxide in it.
 It was incredibly hot, I had to take off one of my welding gloves and wrap it around the handle then grab the handle with the hand that had a glove, the glove underneath it started to smoke.
 Nevertheless I eventually finagled the pan out of the cradle I created for it and poured some in the pan.
 In the meantime I didn't think that water would be falling into the pan.... very bad.
-I poured maybe 50 ml of liquid NaOH in the pan and [Whooosh!]
+I poured maybe 50 mL of liquid NaOH in the pan and [Whooosh!]
 Hydroxide went everywhere again!
 On me, the table and on me.
-I struggled though the pain and put the pan in place, it had the cathode sticking out the bottom so the only place it could really go was back in the cradle.
+I struggled through the pain and put the pan in place, it had the cathode sticking out the bottom so the only place it could really go was back in the cradle.
 I managed to get it in and improvised a lid.
 I let things cool naturally as I went inside to wipe down my arm with vinegar, NaOH leaves nasty swollen wounds.
 And thus ended my second Castner cell.

 Lesson Learned... have I already learned to have a contingency plan yet?
 Oh, and don't trust weather forecasters, and beware of extensive reactivates.